Dovetail Joint (band): Early days (1992–1996)

-Dapier and Gladfelter had been playing music together since they were students at New Trier High School.
-Gladfelter attended college at the University of Iowa for two years before dropping out to pursue a career in music; he then convinced Dapier to drop out as well, and both moved to Wilmette, Illinois.
-Dovetail Joint's first show was in Chicago at the Vic Theater on August 14, 1992.
-The band's lineup was Chuck Gladfelter (guitar, vocals), Joe Dapier (drums), and Solomon Snyder (bass); later guitarist Robert Byrne was in the audience seeing them for the first time.
+Dapier and Gladfelter started playing music together in middle school in Wilmette, IL in the 1980s and later formed a band as students at New Trier High School.
+Gladfelter attended college at the University of Iowa for two years before dropping out to pursue a career in music in 1991.
+That same year, Dapier transferred from where he was attending school at the University of Dayton in Ohio to Lake Forest College so that they could pursue the band together in Chicago.
+Dovetail Joint's first show was at the Vic Theater on August 14, 1992.
+The band's lineup was Chuck Gladfelter (guitar, vocals), Joe Dapier (drums), and Solomon Snyder (bass).
+Robert Byrne, who later became the band's rhythm guitarist, was in the audience at that show.
 According to a 1999 interview with Gladfelter, the band's name has no meaning: "It's a band name.
 It's obtuse.
 There's no significance.
 I guess we could have called ourselves Kleenex or toothpaste."
-In 1994, Robert Byrne joined the band as guitarist.
+In 1994, Robert Byrne joined the band as rhythm guitarist.

 In April 1995, they entered Chicago's Warzone Studios with producer/engineer Scott Ramsayer and recorded their self-titled debut, later known as The Black Album.
 They tracked 15 songs and their friend Jack Buck agreed to finance the project under the name Buckshot Records.

 The band attracted attention from record labels two times in their early years which did not result in a signing.
 One was from producer Glen Ballard, who was starting his own label called Java Records.
-The band was to fly to Los Angeles to record with Ballard in 1997, but Java cancelled soon after.
+The band was scheduled to fly to Los Angeles to record with Ballard in 1997, but Java cancelled the session before it could take place.

-Around this time, Solomon's brother, Matt Walker (Filter), was enlisted as the new drummer for The Smashing Pumpkins when Jimmy Chamberlin was let go.
-After Matt's stint with the Pumpkins, he and several other friends formed a band called Cupcakes.
-Solomon left the Joint to play bass with Cupcakes.
-DreamWorks Records signed Cupcakes after the bands’ fourth performance.
-Dovetail Joint needed a new bass player, and Scott Tallarida offered to fill in.
+Around this time, Solomon's brother, Matt Walker (drummer, Filter, Garbage, Morrissey, among others), and two other friends formed a band called Cupcakes.
+Solomon left the Joint to play bass with Cupcakes, who signed soon after with DreamWorks Records.
+Dovetail Joint needed a new bass player, and Scott Tallarida filled in.